Orca Slicer

 Perfect for strengthening mounting points or high-stress areas. - Improved Infill Rotation:

-Clearer controls for sparse infill direction, avoiding conflicts and improving print consistency. - Bug Fixes:
+Clearer controls for sparse infill density direction, avoiding conflicts and improving print consistency. - Bug Fixes:

 Fixes issues like rectilinear infill optimization problems and export errors when saving printer config bundles. - UI/UX Enhancements:

-G-code viewer upgrades, better scaling for icons, crash fixes, and smoother navigation. - Profiles & Localization Updates:
+G-code viewer upgrades, better scaling for icons, crash fixes, and smoother navigation.
+Check Complete G-Code list - Profiles & Localization Updates:

 New and optimized printer profiles for brands like Qidi, Phrozen, and FlyingBear, plus translation updates in multiple languages.